VITObelgium/asb-usecases/README.md

         }

-Let's now walk through the details and explain what each line does:
+Let's go through the details and explain what each line does:

 ###### Interfacing to ASB

 This was generated as part of the template.
-When ASB executes this process, it looks for the function called *execute*.
+When ASB executes this process, it looks for the function called *execute(...)*.
-The docstring serves as a metadata to define the inputs, outputs, and the resources the docker image should have.
+The docstring serves as metadata to define the inputs, outputs, and the resources the docker image should have.
-The execute function's input and outputs (returning dict) should be in sync with this metadata.
+The execute function's inputs and outputs (which returns a dictionary of strings) should be in sync with this metadata.
-The only input parameter not listed is *out_dir*: this is the path for scratch space.
+The only input parameter not listed is *out_dir*: this is a path to a scratch space that will be preserved between processes.

 All inputs and outputs are strings, regardless of metadata types.